 - Behaviour for Learning Characters

 - class rules

 - school rules

-- relevant sanctions chart

 - visual timetables

-- poster for 6 principles of nurture

 Screening, searching and confiscation

 Children are not to bring any illegal items, or considered to be dangerous, on to the school premises.
 This includes knives or other sharp implements.
 The school has the power to search without consent for weapons, knives, alcohol, stolen items and other prohibited items.
 Wherever possible, searches must be conducted with two members of staff present.
 Wherever possible, if a child is being searched, a member of staff of the same gender will conduct the search.
 Only outer clothing may be searched by staff.
 Weapons and knives will always be handed over to the police; otherwise school will decide when to return a confiscated item.
 Such incidences may result in the school disciplinary procedures being implemented.